-SVU is an equal opportunity institution.
-Graduation from 4-year colleges or its equivalent is necessary for enrollment.
-SVU does not accept the ability-to-benefit test result as a replacement of the 4-year college degree or its equivalent.
+AIU is an equal opportunity institution.
+Graduation from high school or its equivalent is necessary for enrollment.
+AIU does not accept the ability-to-benefit test result as a replacement of a high school degree, or of an 2-year college degree or of an 4-year college degree, or of their equivalent.
 Students are admitted on the basis of their projected ability to meet academic standards.
 The university evaluates both objective and subjective data to select its students.
 The factors that are taken into consideration during the selection process include, but are not limited to: the potential of the candidate to successfully complete the desired program, the candidate's past academic performance record, and the amount and quality of the candidate's prior experience and training.

-The university's application and selection procedures for the MSCS program include the following requirements:
+The university's application and selection procedures include the following requirements:

-A) Applicants must submit a completed University Application for Admission and pay a nonrefundable

-- application fee in the form of a check or money order payable to "Silicon Valley University."
-SVU also accepts payment using www.PayPal.com, through SVU's PayPal ID, paypal@svuca.org. - B) Students planning to attend SVU must submit their application material and associated documents before the deadlines posted in the academic calendar.
-Each trimester has a separate deadline. - C) All applicants must hold a Bachelor of Arts, a Bachelor of Science, or an equivalent degree from an accredited or approved college or university to be admitted to the MSCS program at SVU.
-All official transcript with the student's baccalaureate degree must be submitted to the university for evaluation, with a minimum GPA of 2.5/4.0. - D) Submit the completed application form with attached \$75 USD application fee and mail to the Admissions Office.
+- A) Applicants must submit a completed University Application for Admission and pay a nonrefundable application fee in the form of a check or money order payable to "American Innovation University."
+AIU also accepts payment using www.PayPal.com, through AIU's PayPal ID. - B) Students planning to attend AIU must submit their application material and associated documents before the deadlines posted in the academic calendar.
+Each trimester has a separate deadline. - C) Submit the completed application form with attached \$75 USD application fee and mail to the Admissions Office.